-Since the whole game is designed to match diagrammatically, it is possible to avoid using jargons when teaching the game.
+Since the game is designed to match diagrammatically, it is possible to avoid using jargons when teaching the game.
 In addition, since most of the physical operations performed in quantum teleportation are embedded into the gaming rules, players learn about quantum teleportation without actively realizing it.
-A few guiding questions at the end of the gaming session can help to link between the two, for example, \begin{enumerate} \item What is this game about?

-\item In your opinion, why do you need two circuits, ``Q" and ``C", to send the data across?

-\item What will happen if you only build one circuit, ``C" or ``Q", to send the data?

-\item Will you be able to access to the \texttt{QDC} if you only have access to either one of the circuits, ``C" or ``Q"?

-\item Will you be able to guess the \texttt{QDC} if you do not know about the outcome of the die roll? \end{enumerate}
+The game was first tested as a prototype during an engagement event, called \textit{Not Art, Not Quantum}, held at the Telekom Museum, Malaysia on 16 November 2024.
+Subsequently, it was featured at the \textit{Quantum Art Valentine's Symposium 2025} on 14 February 2025 at Naresuan University, Thailand and \textit{ASEAN Quantum Summit 2025} on 10-12 December 2025, Universiti Teknologi Malaysia, Malaysia.
+Based on our experiences, we provide a moderator guideline and the necessary details to be included in the post-game debrief session so that Quantum Port can be run either as a public engagement or learning module.